Stencyl/stencylpedia/chapter-5/attributes.md

 #### Required Information

-Getting an value of an attribute requires at least 2 pieces of information, sometimes 3.
+Getting the value of an attribute requires at least 2 pieces of information, sometimes 3.

 * **Which Behavior** contains the attribute you want?
 * **Which Attribute** do you want, for that behavior?